HusseinAlmulla/P2P-Project/README.md

 This application aims to provide mobile service for money transfer among friends.

-High-level use cases overview:
+High-level use cases overview:<br>
-1. User download the mobile application from Google Play
+1. User download the mobile application from Google Play<br>
-2. Register an account and add personal bank account
+2. Register an account and add personal bank account<br>
 3. Invite other users to participate in transaction.
-User can manage his/her contact list.
+User can manage his/her contact list.<br>
-4. Select a friend and transfer money
+4. Select a friend and transfer money<br>
-5. After successfully transferred the money, receiver will receive a push notification.
+5. After successfully transferred the money, receiver will receive a push notification.<br>
 <br>

 # Resful Web Services